2017–18 Atlantic Coast Conference women's basketball season: Preseason watch lists

 Below is a table of notable preseason watch lists.

 ACC Preseason Media Day

 Prior to the start of the season, the ACC hosted a media day at the Westin Hotel in Charlotte, North Carolina.
 At the media day, the head coaches voted on the finishing order of the teams, an All-ACC team, a Preseason Player of the Year, and Newcomers to watch.
 The media day was hosted on October 19, 2017.
 A selected group of student athletes also took questions from the media on this day.

 ACC preseason polls

 At ACC Media Day, the ACC Head Coaches voted on a final finishing order for all ACC teams, as well as a Blue Ribbon Panel.
 The results are shown below.

 Head Coaches Poll

-First place votes shown in parenthesis.
+First place votes shown in parentheses.